lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-22-just-because-inventory-is-invisible.md

 however value or revenue hasn't been extracted.
 And until value is extracted, inventory is a liability for the business.
 In manufacturing, inventory is easy to spot since it is physical.
-In software development it is harder to see.
+In software development it is harder to see, but just because inventory is invisible doesn’t mean it doesn’t exist.

 A few examples:
-- A design document waiting to be implemented
+- A design document is waiting to be implemented.
-- A code change waiting to be reviewed or deployed
+- A code change is waiting to be reviewed or deployed.
-- A partially developed feature, e.g. back-end is complete but front-end remains
+- A feature is partially developed, e.g. back-end is complete but front-end remains.

-If we walked around an engineering department, we wouldn't _see_ any of these lying around.
-But just because we can't see inventory, doesn't mean it isn't there.

 The following is an excerpt from
 **Principles of Product Development Flow** by Donald Reinertsen.